sfepy/sfepy/doc/primer.rst

 Four regions are defined:

-    1. Omega: all the elements in the mesh
+    1. `'Omega'`: all the elements in the mesh,
-    2. Left: the y-axis
+    2. `'Left'`: the y-axis,
-    3. Bottom: the x-axis
+    3. `'Bottom'`: the x-axis,
-    4. Top: the topmost node.
+    4. `'Top'`: the topmost node.
 This is where the load is applied.

 Having defined the regions these can be used in other parts of your code.
 For example, in the definition of the boundary conditions: